AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 will be.
 Clearly a lot of details are missing and a more precise understanding would be helpful to future research.

+9) Note that if you choose a topic with very few wikipedia files, it is likely that the system will produce very little output (or no output) in the resulting summary.
+This is because a term is assumed to be valid if it appears in at least 3 documents.
+If there are very few documents to begin with, there may be no term that reaches this threshold.

 D) A program for extracting text categories about a topic from Wikipedia.
 This program is found in the wikipedia_extraction_utility subdirectory and includes a README.
 To use this program, you must